HYPOALLERGENIC DOG BREED?

 There are several purebred dog breeds that reduce the allergy factor while boosting the immune system!
 First on the list is the Mexican Hairless, now called Xoloitzcuintli, is also nearly hair and dander-free.
 From a practical point, the "Xolo", (pronounced Sho-lo) is exceptionally easy to keep free of shedding hair and skin cells.
 Just wiping with a dust-catcher type cloth usually suffices but for extremely sensitive owners, daily bathing may be necessary.
 Not so much because of shedding but for the same reason that pillow cases should be changed nightly and dust and pollen filters will be necessary.

 The American Hairless Terrier which is mostly hairless and dander-free, comes in a variety of skin colors and yes, they often have freckles!
 The AHT averages under 15 pounds, loves children and can play all day.
 Talk about bragging rights, your child won't stop talking about his hairless dog!
-More info on the American Hairless.
+See below for info on the American Hairless Terrier.

 Most experts agree that dander (skin flaking) is part of the allergy problem.
 The best control for dog dander is regular bathing and obviously, hairless or tight-coated breeds are easier to pop in the sink or tub.
 While this doesn't make the dog hypoallergenic, it does reduce dander.
 (Dander, by the way is why people with asthma or COPD should never live with birds.)